honeycombio/workshop-advanced-instrumentation/03-span-events/README.md

 The `span.AddEvent(name, options)` is a variadic function which can receive a set of optional EventOption parameters.
 You can use `trace.WithAttributes(...)` as an EventOption to set attributes on a span event.

+## Node

+The `span.addEvent(name)` can be used to add a simple event with just a name.
+The method is overloaded with `span.addEvent(name, attributes)` to add an event with 1 or more attributes.